Types of physical unclonable function: Via PUF

 The Via PUF technology is based on "via" or "contact" formation during the standard CMOS fabrication process.
 The technology is the outcome of the reverse thinking process.
 Rather than meeting the design rules, it makes the sizes of Via or Contact be smaller than the requirements in a controlled manner, resulting in unpredictable or stochastic formation of Via or Contact, i.e. 50% probability of making the electrical connection.
-The technology details are published in 2020 for the first time while the technology is already in mass production in 2016 by ICTK Holdings.
+The technology details are published in 2020 for the first time while the technology is already in mass production in 2015 by ICTK.
 Few characteristics of Via PUF are followings: